mangoitsols/fastapitest/README.md

 # Daily Possible Working Hours: 9 hrs
 # Timezone[Country]: IST[India]

-Create MongoDB Documents and inserted some data into it.
+Created MongoDB Documents and inserted some data into it.